- Bring and wear a mask

 Surrounding Area: Our property sits adjacent to thousands of acres of National Forest.
 While you are here, we welcome you to explore the Wet Mountains around the sanctuary.
 The Sangre De Cristo mountain range sits across the valley from us, and the Great Sand Dunes National Park is a few hours drive away or a quick hike through Mosca Pass.
 Click here for more info about nearby hiking, camping, and other things to do.

 Winter Conditions: November through May, our roads are frequently impassable due to snow drifts and deep mud.
-There is no cell phone coverage on our roads.
+There is limited cell phone coverage on our roads.
 Come prepared to dig yourself out of a snowdrift or hike to find help.
 We recommend that you bring tire chains, a shovel, and enough clothing and food to survive a night in your vehicle at -40F degrees.

 Weather: Mission:Wolf is located 9,300 feet above sea level.
 Mountain weather can be unpredictable; intense storms bring strong winds and precipitation throughout the year.
 Come prepared for the weather and the elevation.
 We recommend low-profile tents in case of gale-force winds.
 Extra tent stakes and thin cord always come in handy for wind-proofing tents.

 If you wish to camp, please let us know when you sign up to visit/volunteer, by emailing us through our contact page.
-Let us know how many people are in your group, how long you intend to stay, and how many volunteer hours you want to contribute.
-Although we do not charge any fees for visiting or camping, donations are appreciated and are tax-deductible.
+Let us know how long you want to stay and how many volunteer hours you would be able to contribute.
+Although we do not charge any fees for camping, donations are appreciated and are tax deductible.
 If you would like to bring an organized experiential education group, please read about our experiential education program.